-- The NS protection function is applicable to grid code VDE-AR-N-4105, SWITZERLAND-NA/EEA:2020-LV230, EN50549-FI, or ANRE. - Connect the NS protection switch to GND (pin 16) and DIN5 (pin 18).
-The switch is turned on by default.
-When the switch is turned off, NS protection is triggered.
-Rapid shutdown and NS protection use the same pins, which are GND (pin 16) and DIN5 (pin 18).
-Therefore, you can use only either of the functions. - The cable connection method for a single inverter is the same as that for cascaded inverters.
-For a single inverter, connect GND and DIN5 to the same cable. - Log in to the FusionSolar app as an installer, choose Services > Device commissioning, and connect to the WLAN hotspot of the inverter.
+- The NS protection function is applicable to grid code VDE-AR-N-4105, SWITZERLAND-NA/EEA:2020-LV230, or FINLAND-EN50549-LV230. - The NS protection switch is connected to GND (pin 13) at one end and to DIN5 (pin 15) at the other end.
+The switch is turned off by default.
+When the switch is turned on, NS protection is triggered.
+Rapid shutdown and NS protection use the same pins, which are GND (pin 13) and DIN5 (pin 15).
+Therefore, you can use only one of the functions. - The NS protection switch connection is the same for a single inverter and for cascaded inverters. - Log in to the FusionSolar app as an installer, choose Me > Device commissioning, and connect to the WLAN hotspot of the inverter.
 Log in to the local commissioning system as an installer, choose Settings > Feature parameters > Dry contact function, and set Dry contact function to NS protection.

-Figure 5-36 Connecting cascaded inverters to the NS protection switch
+Figure 5-42 Connecting cascaded inverters to the NS protection switch